Is this job the right fit for you?

 How many sick and holiday days are provided and when do benefits start to accrue?

-What benefits are focused on work-life balance?
+What benefits are focussed on work-life balance?

 4. What do the ideal company culture and working environment look like?